 Easy Eggplant Curry pairs roasted eggplant with an array of whole and ground spices, bound together in a rich tomato and creamy coconut curry sauce.
-Serve with fresh chopped cilantro and a side of steamed rice, for a delicious vegan curry the whole family will enjoy.
+Serve with fresh chopped cilantro and a side of steamed rice, for a delicious vegan curry.

 My family all love a good curry and this Easy Eggplant Curry recipe is one of our favorites.
 This vegan curry recipe is similar to an Indian Eggplant Curry or Brinjal Curry.